benjaminion/upgrading-ethereum-book/src/book.md

  2. Multiply this sum by [`PROPORTIONAL_SLASHING_MULTIPLIER_BELLATRIX`](/part3/config/preset#proportional_slashing_multiplier), but cap the result at `total_balance`, the total active balance of all validators.
  3. Multiply the slashed validator's effective balance by the result of #2 and then divide by the `total_balance`.
 This results in an amount between zero and the full effective balance of the slashed validator.
 That amount is subtracted from its actual balance as the penalty.
 Note that the effective balance could exceed the actual balance in odd corner cases, but [`decrease_balance()`](/part3/helper/mutators#def_decrease_balance) ensures the balance does not go negative.

+TODO - Bellatrix - update the following

-The slashing multiplier in Altair is set to 2.
+The slashing multiplier in Bellatrix is set to 3.
 With $S$ being the sum of increments in the list of slashed validators over the last 36 days, $B$ my effective balance, and $T$ the total increments, the calculation looks as follows.

 $$
-\text{Correlation penalty} = \min(B, \frac{2SB}{T})
+\text{Correlation penalty} = \min(B, \frac{3SB}{T})
 $$

-Interestingly, [due to](https://github.com/ethereum/consensus-specs/issues/1322) the way the integer arithmetic is constructed in [the implementation](/part3/transition/epoch#def_process_slashings) the result of this calculation will be zero if $2SB < T$.
+Interestingly, [due to](https://github.com/ethereum/consensus-specs/issues/1322) the way the integer arithmetic is constructed in [the implementation](/part3/transition/epoch#def_process_slashings) the result of this calculation will be zero if $3SB < T$.
 Effectively, the penalty is rounded down to the nearest whole amount of Ether.
 As a consequence, when there are few slashings there is no extra correlated slashing penalty at all, which is probably a good thing.

-The intention is to raise the proportional slashing multiplier from 2 to 3 around The Merge, three being its "correct" cryptoeconomic value.
-To successfully finalise conflicting blocks at least one third of validators need to break attestation slashing rules.
-With the multiplier set to 3, that third would lose their entire stakes through this mechanism, which is optimal for security.
+The proportional slashing multiplier was increased gradually through the early deployment of the beacon chain.
+At Genesis it was set to one (`PROPORTIONAL_SLASHING_MULTIPLIER`), at Altair it was increased to two (`PROPORTIONAL_SLASHING_MULTIPLIER_ALTAIR`), and at Bellatrix set to its final value of three (`PROPORTIONAL_SLASHING_MULTIPLIER_BELLATRIX`).
+This was intended to punish slashed validators less harshly while we were becoming accustomed to running the beacon chain.
+As it happened, no correlated slashings occurred that incurred a penalty greater than zero under this mechanism.

 ##### Other penalties